Own-check of food supplements

 Composition:

-• ingredients do not contain hormones or doping substances,
+• raw materials do not contain hormones or doping substances or any other prohibited substances

 Organic